Coronary angiography is a procedure that uses a special dye (contrast material) and x-rays to see how blood flows through the arteries in your heart.

 Coronary angiography Risks

-Cardiac catheterization carries a slightly increased risk when compared to other heart tests.
-The test is very safe when performed by an experienced team.
+Cardiac catheterization carries a slightly increased risk when compared with other heart tests.
+However, the test is very safe when performed by an experienced team.

 - Injury to a heart artery

 Considerations associated with any type of catheterization include the following:

 - In general, there is a risk of bleeding, infection, and pain at the IV site.

 - There is always a very small risk that the soft plastic catheters could damage the blood vessels.